architect/arc.codes/src/shared/en/aws/guides-middleware.md

 The middleware API works well with [the `shared` folder](/guides/sharing-common-code) to do things like re-use `requireLogin` to protect multiple lambdas.

+Like normal [Arc routes](/guides/http), middleware routes also support the AWS [`context`](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html) object. `context` will be passed on as a second option to each route.

 ## Common Session Use Cases

 - Authentication